EMHASS Development

 Run EMHASS

-python3 src/emhass/web_server.py
+python3 ./src/emhass/web_server.py

-Run unitests
+Run unittests

-Method 2: VS-Code Debug and Run via DevContainer
+Method 2: VS-Code Debug and Run via Dev Container

-In VS-Code, you can run a Docker DevContainer to set up a virtual environment.
+In VS-Code, you can run a Docker Dev Container to set up a virtual environment.
+The Dev Container’s Container will be almost identical to the one build for EMHASS (Docker/Add-on).
 There you can edit and test EMHASS.

 The recommended steps to run are: